rigels02/BookLib-BookLibEA/Readme.md

 # JEE application example
 Netbeans projects
+Note: instead of Glassfish server the Payara server is used.

 ## Data base
 Books library DB Running on Derby server accessible via Glassfish server and defined